VKudlay/GEGravity/README.md

 # Suggested citation

-If you are using this command in your research, please cite
+If you are using either of these packages in your research, please cite

 - Baier, Scott L., Yoto V. Yotov, and Thomas Zylkin.
 "On the widely differing effects of free trade agreements: Lessons from twenty years of trade integration".
 Journal of International Economics 116 (2019): 206-226.

-The algorithm used in this command was specifically written for the exercises performed in this paper.
+The algorithm used in these packages was specifically written for the exercises performed in this paper.
 Section 6 of the paper provides a more detailed description of the underlying model and its connection to the literature.